mrelan1/waxham-workflow/06_Amira/amira_guide.md

 enables you to see when you segment too much and capture signal that is not your selected class, or when you segment too little and miss signal in the tomogram.

+**6. Moving Between MemBrain and TARDIS Files**

+The image you segment can be changed by selecting a new image from the toggle in Image:
+(at the top under Segmentation Editor).
+When you move between images, the Masking scale should automatically adjust to the histogram of the tomogram.
+If not, click the “Edit” dropdown to the right of the scale and select “Adjust range to” and “Data min-max.”

+## Visualization and Animation

+**1. Generate Volume Rendering**

+Once you have finished segmenting your tomogram in the Segmentation Window, return to the Project Window by using the top tab.
+You will now see a new file that Amira generated as your
+segmentation: *scores.labels.
+This will be attached to your *scores.mrc file.

+Right click on the *scores.labels file to open the modules dialog.
+In the left-side menu of the dialog, click Display.
+Then, in the menu to the right, scroll and select Volume Rendering and click Create.
+You should now be able to see the 3D segmentation of your tomogram.
+You can use your mouse to move around the volume.

+**2. Move Ortho Slice through Volume**
+We can overlay our existing Ortho Slice of the *scores.mrc file onto the volume for visualization purposes.
+Click the gray box to the left of “Ortho Slice” words in the orange module connected to your *scores.mrc file.
+The box should turn blue, and your Ortho Slice should appear with the volume.
+Use the slice number slider in the Properties panel on the bottom left to scroll through the z-slices of the tomogram.

+**3. Animate Ortho Slice**

+You can animate the Ortho-Slice running through all z-slices.
+Right click on the Ortho Slice module attached to the *scores.labels file to open the modules dialog.
+In the left-side menu of the dialog, click Animate.
+Then, in the menu to the right, select Animate Ports and click Create.
+A new yellow module will appear, and its properties panel will open in the bottom left.

+In the “Time:” row, simply hit the Play button (looks like a Triangle oriented on its right side, directly to the left of the slice number box) to animate the Ortho Slice moving through all z-slices.

+In the dropdown menu to the right of the slice number box, you can configure the animation to play once, loop, stop, adjust the timing, and more.

+## Bugs and Fixes

+**Unable to Fix Masking when Moving Between Membrain and TARDIS in Segmentation Window**

+This was the only major bug encountered when using Amira.
+When you are segmenting and switching between the Membrain and TARDIS files, the Masking scale will sometimes not automatically adjust.
+In some cases, the Masking scale will glitch, and you will not be able to use the Magic Wand.

+*This only has happened for the following reason: returning to the Project Window while segmenting one file and opening the Segmentation Window with the other file.*

+**Mihir's Fix:**
+- Save your *scores.labels file.
+It will save as an .am file (the Amira file type).
+- Close Amira and reopen a new project.
+- Reimport your *scores.mrc and *semantic.mrc files
+- Import your saved *scores.labels file
+- Resume segmentation.
+The *scores.mrc file will automatically recognize the imported *scores.labels file as the Label Field.

+If any other bugs or fixes, please send to mrelan1@jh.edu so I can update this guide.